- Trump’s name has been given an over/under of 1.5 to be mentioned at the 2019 Oscars

 The 2019 Academy Awards are right around the corner.
 As per usual, the award-winners are likely to do a lot more than just the typical, teary-eyed thank you speeches.
 Some will present inspirational speeches while others will use their platforms to call-out aspects of society, such as diversity in Hollywood, the #MeToo movement or the President of the United States.

-Bovada has posted odds on the latter with the over-under set at 1.5 times Donald J. Trump will be mentioned.
+Odds on the latter are set with the over-under set at 1.5 times Donald J. Trump will be mentioned.
 Let’s take a closer look if it’ll go over or under the number:

 How Many Times Will Trump Be Mentioned on Stage?